carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl06.rst

 The "operator overloading" that we will add to Kaleidoscope is more general than languages like C++.
-In C++, you are only allowed to redefine existing operators: you can't programatically change the grammar, introduce new operators, change precedence levels, etc. In this chapter, we will add this capability to Kaleidoscope, which will let the user round out the set of operators that are supported.
+In C++, you are only allowed to redefine existing operators: you can't programmatically change the grammar, introduce new operators, change precedence levels, etc. In this chapter, we will add this capability to Kaleidoscope, which will let the user round out the set of operators that are supported.